kresnasatya/dev.kresna.me/src/posts/incremental-upgrade-your-laravel-project.md

 > Do you still remember deploy Laravel in `protected` folder?
 If so, you're an old generation in Laravel.
 This happened in those "ancient Laravel projects" that we take care at that time.

-I was still working for Udayana University at that time.
+# How It's Started

 We have more than 30 web apps that use the old Laravel version and also use CodeIgniter version 3.x.
 The deployment also doesn't follow the conventions especially for the Laravel.
 Around 2 to 5 web apps that uses the new Laravel version and those follow the Laravel deployment rule.
 We only have 12 programmers (included myself).
 Each of us has our responsibility to handle web apps.
 Even one of us is taking care hundreds of websites that using WordPress, Laravel, and CakePHP.
 That's crazy!

-With the situation my coworkers got the "ancient Laravel projects" to take care and I have created the Laravel Diff to inspect file changes in upgrade Laravel project, I see a chance to use this tool.
-I persuade them to upgrade the Laravel version of those projects incrementally.
-I voluntarily myself to involve in this project in order to test the functionallity Laravel Diff.
+I have created the Laravel Diff to inspect file changes in upgrade Laravel project and would like to test this tool to upgrade the "ancient admission project".
+So, I made initiative to upgrade it by fork the project.
 It's not good at first, because there's no strict checker in Laravel Diff when we want to upgrade from X version (source) to Y version (target).
-For example, when we want to upgrade Laravel version 5.1, we don't allowed to upgrade it directly to the latest version (version 11).
-We must upgrade it incrementally, from Laravel 5.1 to 5.2.
+For example, when we want to upgrade Laravel version 5.1, we are not allowed to upgrade it directly to the latest version (version 11).
+We must upgrade it incrementally.
 Also, there's specific case where there's no Laravel version 5.9.
 So, the latest version in 5.x is 5.8.
 Then, the upgrade must be from 5.8 to 6.x.
 Another challenge was the third-party packages in those admission systems.
 It uses [ixudra/curl](https://github.com/ixudra/curl) for HTTP request, the [laravel-fpdf wrapper](https://github.com/ristekusdi/laravel-fpdf) for print PDF (you create PDF with coordinate NOT HTML which is really really horrible), and [laravelcollective/html](https://laravelcollective.com/docs) for blade utility (it's support until Laravel version 10).

-It's really hard when upgrade the web apps that have a lot of codes and a lot of routes.
+It's really hard to upgrade the web apps that have a lot of codes and a lot of routes.
 So, I make a simple rules:

-1. If the main page or main root works well after upgrade to newer version then continue.
+1. If the main page works well after upgrade to newer version then continue.
-2. If the third-party packages get in a way when upgrade project to the newer version then remove it.
+2. If the third-party packages get in a way when upgrade project to the newer version then remove it for temporary.

+# Lesson Learned

-The result, we successfully upgrade the Laravel version of admission systems into version 10.
+In short, we successfully upgrade the Laravel version of admission systems into version 10.
 Although, we must keep the Laravel Collective, because one of admission systems use it a lot.
 This task is like a winter project.
 It takes 2 to 3 days of works to make upgrade succesful.
 It takes 1 to 2 weeks to make the functionality of web app running well.

 ![Picture of commit upgrade laravel eregistrasi](../images/commit-upgrade-laravel-ereg.png)